Nastel/gocypher-cybench-junit/cybench-t2b-agent/README.md

   tool than `Maven` or `Gradle`.
 Also it may happen if your project uses non default `Maven`/`Gradle` build directories layout.
 * `t2b.bench.dir` - defines path where to place generated benchmarks. **Default value**: `${t2b.build.dir}/t2b`.
-* `t2b.jdk.home` - defines JDK home path to be used for benchmarks compilation.
-Now `javac` command is ued to compile generated benchmark classes. **Optional** property, shall be used if Java used to run this app is from JRE.
-If app runner Java is from JDK, there is no need to set this property. **NOTE**: to avoid any compatibility issues it is recommended to use same Java level version (`8`, `11`, `15`, etc) JDK as it is Java used to run this app.

 #### Application